96boards/projects/home_surveillance/part-2/README.md

 Install OpenCV on 96Boards and implement face detection / recognition.
 Following are the steps necessary to acheive facial recognition.

-If you would like to read more about this project, please visit [this blog](http://www.96boards.org/blog/part-2-home-surveillance-project-96boards/).
+If you would like to read more about this project, please visit [this blog](http://www.96boards.org/blog/part-2-home-surveillance-project-96boards/) written by Manivannan Sadhasivam.

 # Table of Contents